AbeHandler/everything/personalsite2/_posts/2021-04-28-self-study-resources-for-data-science.markdown

 categories: self-study
 ---

-Many CU INFO majors ask me for resources for learning data science.
+Many CU INFO majors ask me for resources for studying data science on their own.
 Here is a list of some of my favorites.
 I've broken up this list into resources focused on [math and stats](#math-and-stats), [machine learning concepts](#machine-learning-concepts), and [programming](#programming-and-tools).

 ### Math and stats